 Several retailers will also have no-hassle money-back or return policies, allowing you to return a device or get a replacement if needed.

-- Refurbished Grade C: The lowest quality of a refurbished device.
-100% in working order, but will have more scratches and signs of wear and tear as a result of heavy, daily use.
+- Refurbished Grade C: The lowest cosmetic quality of a refurbished device.
+In perfect working order but will show more scratches and signs of wear and tear due to intense or long-term use.

 Bonus: Where to find the best discounts when buying refurbished devices?

 Buying refurbished devices is easier than before if you have a comparison platform that does all the work for you.
 There are many reliable sellers out there, and comparing not only the refurbished grades but also any other specification can take you a while.

 On RefurbMe, we specialize in comparing hundreds of refurbished Apple products from multiple certified refurbishers.
 They all offer a warranty and a wide variety of devices to choose from at competitive prices.
 Our platform is completely free to use, and you can also set price drop alerts to get your device at the lowest price possible.